amirdhs/egroupware-claude-mcp/README.md

 1. Verify your EGroupware URL, username, and password in `.env`
 2. Check if your EGroupware instance is accessible
 3. Enable TEST_MODE to verify the MCP integration works
-4. Check EGroupware logs for authentication failures

-### Connection Issues

-- Ensure the EGROUPWARE_URL is correct (without trailing slashes)
-- Check if the EGroupware JSON-RPC API is enabled
-- Verify network connectivity to your EGroupware instance

-## License

-MIT License - see LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## Support